Drink Masters

-Drink Masters is a 2022 reality television web series that premiered on Netflix on October 28, 2022.
+Drink Masters is a 2022 reality television series that premiered on Netflix on October 28, 2022.
+The show was renewed for a second season in late 2023, and filming was underway early 2024.

 Concept

 Twelve innovative mixologists face each other in a cocktail competition.
 They compete in a series of high-stakes cocktail challenges to win a life-changing prize and the title of "The Ultimate Drink Master".